jewel/clearskies/protocol/core.md

  * "path" - relative path (without a leading slash)
  * "utime" - update time
- * "id" - a 128-bit file ID, chosen at random, stored as hex
  * "deleted" - deleted boolean
  * "size" - file size in bytes
  * "mtime" - last modified time as a unix timestamp
  * "mode" - unix mode bits
  * "sha256" - SHA256 of file contents
- * "key" - a 256-bit encryption key, stored as hex

 If a file is deleted, the deleted boolean is set to true.
 Any fields listed after the deleted field in the list above can be blanked.
 The entry for the